 Editing your food photography

-After you’ve snapped your pics, you’ll want to use a photo-editing software (there are both free and paid solutions) to make some light touch-ups.
+After you’ve snapped your pics, you’ll want to use a photo editing tool to make some light touch-ups.
+There are both paid and free photo editing software options, depending on your needs and budget.
 You don’t want to do too much editing, but careful alterations to the color balance and shading will give your photographs a more polished and professional look.

 Here’s a food photo prior to making any touch-ups: